ChristopherA/self/README.md

 * I have a passion about collaborative & participatory organizations, and have tried to create a community on this topic at https://github.com/participatoryorgs — however, at this time I'm the only active contributor.

-## Scheduling Meetings with Me

-I live in Lafayette, CA, in the East Bay of the San Francisco Bay Area past Berkeley and Oakland.
-When I'm not traveling for various conferences and meetings, I BART into San Francisco regularly (I try to avoid commute traffic so typically head to SF at 10am, and try to leave by 3pm before peak or at 8pm after peak).
-I occasionally drive down to San Jose or the Peninsula for longer meetings, otherwise I typically do my intellectual work from my home office.

-Based on that typical schedule, I usually schedule my face-to-face meetings in Lafayette (closest to me), Walnut Creek (nice co-working space there), or in downtown SF, with online meetings or calls focused on Tuesdays and Thursdays.

-## Suggestions & Constructive Criticism

-Use [Issues](https://github.com/ChristopherA/self/issues) here in this repository.

 ## My Public Keys